adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 val allLiftersDataFrame = addNumberOfSuccessfulLifts(data, false)
 ```

-We can now merge the two dataframes `winnersDataFrame` and `allLiftersDataFrame` into a new dataframe `dfRatioWinners` and calculate the proportion of winners at each number of successful attempts.
+Now we merge the two dataframes `winnersDataFrame` and `allLiftersDataFrame` into a new dataframe `dfRatioWinners` and calculate the proportion of winners at each number of successful attempts.

 ```kotlin notebook
 val dfRatioWinners =